harrymkt/setup-nvgt/README.md

 # Setup NVGT Action
 This action is useful if you want to integrate [NVGT](https://nvgt.gg) scripting language into your GitHub action (GA) workflow.
-Currently, this fetches releases from the **nvgtreleases** repository, but it may be changed in the future should the official developer provide its own artifacts.
+Currently, this fetches releases from the **nvgtreleases** repository, but it may be changed in the future should the official developer provide its own artifacts. <!--Also, since NVGT official release is slow, we have the **nvgtreleases_u** repository for unofficial releases.-->

 ## Supported OS
 The action supports the following operating systems:
 - `ubuntu-latest`: Linux.
 - `windows-latest`: Windows.

-This has not been tested yet.
+## Notes
+- On Linux, Android compiler is not supported.

 ## Usage
 ```yaml